helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ```

 - **Scatter Plot:** A `mark_circle` chart plotting the aspect ratios of each outlier (Length/Width vs. Length/Height).
 **Analytical Purpose:** To understand why certain items are considered outliers.
-The histogram reveals if they are simply too large, while the scatter plot exposes items with extreme shapes.
+The histogram reveals if they are simply too large, while the scatter plot exposes items with extreme shapes (very flat, very tall and thin).

 ```python
 ratio_chart = (